virgili0/Virgilio/Topics/prerequisites.md

 The bottom line is: If you have a lot of data coming from a business process, probably they are worth their bytes in gold (uh, this analogy doesn't seem to fit well).

+### Ask "why?"
+If we are aware of the [five-whys](https://en.wikipedia.org/wiki/5_Whys), it's one of the key techniques behind critical thinking.
+With so much data and with the end-results being data-dependent, it's so important to get the data part right.
+So let's _know-our-data_ before performing any actions or tasks or transformations on it.
+Let us know everything we need to know about the source and nature of the data we will be learning about, processing, transforming, analysing and training.
+There is a whole section dedicated about this aspect and perspective about data on this [AI/ML/DL GitHub resource](https://github.com/neomatrix369/awesome-ai-ml-dl/blob/master/README-details.md#data).
+Do scavenge through the material, the notebooks, presentations and videos under this section.
+Unfortunately, we focus much less on critical thinking, which is a highly-potent ingredient needed when working with mathematics and sciences.
+Another good example would be looking at this online course ["Calling Bullshit"](http://CallingBullshit.org).

 ### Know-how
 Doing data science is not simple.
 It will **never be**, if you want to fully understand the mathematical processes behind the elegant models offered by high-level interfaces such as Keras.
 Learn to hate those who say "learn data science in 6 weeks".
 In one sense it's _totally false_, in the other it's _disrespectful_ to those who study these issues for years, learning new things every day.
 This does not mean that we should be discouraged, on the contrary! **Virgilio is here to help you in this fascinating process**.